Abhishek13-2000/crud_app_using_react_and_Firebase/README.md

 # React + Vite

-This is a simple crud application to uderstand how the firebase setup works using react JS.
+This is a simple crud application to understand how the firebase setup works using react JS.